 Because Linda completed self-care training and began home dialysis within 3 months of starting dialysis, the Month 1 entitlement rule under 42 CFR 406.13 applies.
 Her Medicare ESRD entitlement begins January 1, 2026, the first day of the month she began dialysis.
 This saves 3 months of out-of-pocket dialysis cost (which can be substantial at full provider charges, though secondary coverage if any would mitigate this).

 Linda enrolls in Part A and Part B immediately.
 She has limited income and qualifies for QMB through Georgia Medicaid.
-QMB covers her Part B premium, deductible, and coinsurance, including the 20% coinsurance on CAPD-related services.
-Linda's effective out-of-pocket cost for dialysis is $0.
+QMB covers her Part B premium, deductible, and coinsurance, including the 20 percent coinsurance on CAPD-related services.
+Linda's effective out-of-pocket cost for dialysis is zero.

-Example 5: Patricia, Age 60, Columbus, MA Enrollment Post-Cures Act
+Example 4: Patricia, Age 60, Columbus, Medicare Advantage After the Cures Act

 Patricia is 60 and has had ESRD since 2023 on Medicare entitlement under Section 1881.
 Before 2021, she could not enroll in Medicare Advantage.
 Section 17006 of the 21st Century Cures Act effective January 1, 2021 changed this.
 During the 2025 Annual Election Period (October 15 to December 7, 2025), Patricia evaluates her options for the 2026 plan year.

-Patricia uses GeorgiaCares to compare Original Medicare with Medigap (cost approximately $400-$500 monthly all-in) against MA plans.
-She identifies a Humana MA-PD plan with $0 premium that includes her dialysis facility (Fresenius Columbus) in network, transportation to dialysis appointments (3 round trips per week), a $100 monthly healthy food card, and a $4,000 out-of-pocket maximum on Part C services.
+Patricia uses GeorgiaCares to compare Original Medicare with Medigap against MA plans.
+She identifies a Humana MA-PD plan with no monthly premium that includes her dialysis facility (Fresenius Columbus) in network, transportation to dialysis appointments three times a week, a healthy food card, and a capped annual out-of-pocket maximum on Part C services.

 Patricia enrolls in the Humana MA-PD plan effective January 1, 2026.
 The plan accepts her enrollment without medical underwriting under Section 17006.
 Her dialysis facility bills the plan, which pays under negotiated rates.
-Patricia's cost-sharing for dialysis is a $25 copayment per session, capped by the plan's out-of-pocket maximum.
+Patricia's cost-sharing for dialysis is a per-session copayment, capped by the plan's out-of-pocket maximum.

 The post-Cures Act ability to enroll in MA opens significant savings for Patricia compared to Original Medicare plus Medigap, and gives her access to ancillary benefits valuable to her ESRD-related needs.